 Greater Pheonix area public course

 TPC Scottsdale sits 10 miles north of Salt River Fields at Talking Stick stadium.
-The Champions course is a friendly challenge for players of all skill levels.
+The Champions course is a friendly challenge for golfers of all skill levels.
 Or, play like a pro on the renowned Stadium course, host of the PGA Tour.
 Ask for their 36-hole special to get a discount on playing both courses.

 We-Ko-Pa Golf Club boasts brilliantly-constructed courses on tribal land owned by the Fort McDowell Yavapai nation, just 15 miles from Hohokam Stadium.
-Both the acclaimed Cholla and Saguaro courses wind through the natural landscape, offering the perfect balance of challenge and solitude.
+Both the acclaimed Cholla and Saguaro golf courses wind through the natural landscape, offering the perfect balance of challenge and solitude.

 Trilogy Golf Club at Vistancia is a quick 15-minute drive from either Surprise Stadium or the Peoria Sports complex, so Mariners and Padres fans can enjoy a round on this technical five-star course while taking in stunning views of high desert scenery.

 Quintero Golf Club is well worth the 22-mile drive north of Surprise Stadium.
 Ranked as “Best Public Course” by both Golf Digest and Golf Weekly, its multi-level terrain and strategic bunker placement makes this secluded gem a must-play course.

 Walt Disney World is more than a theme park, with lots of golf options just 6 miles from Champion Stadium and 19 miles from the Orlando airport.
 The Magnolia course balances its challenging water hazards with a playful Mickey-Mouse shaped sand pit.
 If you prefer something short and walkable, check out the Oak Trail 9-hole course.